andrenerd/django-multifactor-authentication/README.md

 ...
 ```

-Non-comfirmed services will automatically be called for verification (token/key to be sent) on creation or idenfier updates.
+Non-comfirmed services will automatically be called for verification (token/key to be sent) on creation or identifier updates.
 To invoke verification manually, call api endpoints:
 - `multauth:signup-verification`

 or model methods: